tc39/proposal-type-annotations/README.md

 document.getElementById("entry")!.innerText = "...";
 ```

+In TypeScript, the non-null assertion operator has no runtime semantics, and this proposal would specify it similarly;
+but there is a case for adding non-nullable assertions as a runtime operator instead.
+If the champions come to the conclusion that the latter is preferred, this operator may warrant its own proposal.

 ### Generics

 Generics can appear in types and interfaces.
 They MUST start with a `<` after the identifier